sfomuseum/swift-accession-numbers/README.md

 ## Important

-This is work in progress and does not actually _work_ yet.
+This is work in progress.
+It may still change and lacks documentation.

+To get started have a look at [Tests/AccessionNumbersTests/AccessionNumbersTests.swift](https://github.com/sfomuseum/swift-accession-numbers/blob/main/Tests/AccessionNumbersTests/AccessionNumbersTests.swift)

 ## See also